victorgarrido1/travel-blog/README.md

 ```

-## Install Dependenices
+## Install Dependencies
-Install the required dependenices using your package manager.
+Install the required dependencies using your package manager.
 If you are using npm  run:

 ```
 npm install